noncenz/noncenz.github.io/_tabs/about.md

 Most write-ups I've seen take you through the exact steps you need to solve a box.
 With mine I try to include my thinking as I progress through the box as well as some of the mistakes I make.
 I also like to include potentially valid paths that don't turn out to be the solution (rabbit holes).

+Feel free to DM me on Discord or email using the button below if you have any feedback to offer.

 I hope you enjoy what you read and maybe learn something new!

 noncenz